Pure Rxcing: 2023–24

 For the winter campaign following its maiden season, Pure Rxcing pursued the Asian Le Mans Series, continuing the collaboration with Herberth and Porsche.
 Bachler, Malykhin and Sturm had a successful season with two wins and three podiums, which ultimately gave them the championship ahead of Triple Eight JMR by two points.

 2024–25

 In the wake of his FIA WEC successes, Alex Malykhin was upgraded from bronze to silver rating by the FIA, which led Pure Rxcing to switch focus to LMP2.
 The team partnered up with TF Sport for a go at the Asian Le Mans Series, fielding the No. 91 Oreca 07 for Malykhin, Louis Delétraz and Harry King.

 FIA World Endurance Championship

 2024

-In January of 2024, the team announced that they would compete in the FIA World Endurance Championship's new LMGT3 class.
+In January 2024, the team announced that they would compete in the FIA World Endurance Championship's new LMGT3 class.
 Pure Rxcing would field the No. 92 Porsche 911 GT3 R (992) with technical support from Manthey Racing, signing usual trio Klaus Bachler, Alex Malykhin, and Joel Sturm to drive the car for the full season.
 Pure Rxcing would have a historic season with two wins and six podiums to win the championship in their debut season.